Explore The Causeway Coast

 After a long weekend of racing perhaps you want to just relax and absorb the calm and relaxing atmosphere of the North Coast before heading back home.
 This route will take you on a two day adventure through some of the most famous attractions in the world.

 One piece advice we can give you is to bring your camera, as the scenery and sights you are about to experience will be memories you will never want to forget.

-- Head off to explore one of the world’s great coastal roads – The Causeway Coastal Route.
+- Head off to explore one of the world’s great road journeys – The Causeway Coastal Route.

 - Visit Dunluce Castle – 16th Century Castle, strikingly perched on rocky cliffs and overlooking the North Atlantic.

 - Visit Old Bushmills Distillery – Ireland’s oldest distillery which celebrated its 400th anniversary in 2008.
 This is a must and not just for whiskey connoisseurs.

 - Explore the Giant’s Causeway; recognised as one of the natural wonders of the world and a UNESCO World Heritage Site.
 It consists of thousands of hexagonally-shaped basalt columns, some up to 160 meters high, formed 60 million years ago from volcanic lava.

 - Stop for lunch at the Giant’s Causeway or in close by Bushmills.

 - Continue along the Causeway Coastal Route towards Carrick-a-Rede Rope Bridge and enjoy the challenge of crossing a 24m deep and 18m wide chasm over the Atlantic.